Reinforcement Learning with Budget-Constrained Nonparametric Function Approximation for Opportunistic Spectrum Access

-We adopt the framework of reinforcement learning with function approximation.
-Consider a data set generated from the MDP $\{(s_t,a_t,s_{t+1},r_t)\}_{t=1}^T$ using the $\epsilon$-greedy exploration method.
-Using the kernel-based approach of \cite{SuttonBarto, Xu:2007}, we model the state-action value functions of the MDP using a nonparametric nonlinear approximation:
+In practice, $\calS$ may contain a prohibitively large number of states.
+To handle this and help with generalization, we employ nonparametric function approximation.
+Using the kernel-based approach of \cite{SuttonBarto, Xu:2007}, we model the state-action value functions using the nonparametric linear approximation: